Right to Buy Discount Calculator

 Get Started

-Remember, though, that these calculations are just a guide, and you should speak to a broker for a more detailed idea of your borrowing options.
+Remember, though, that these calculations are just a guide.
+You should speak to a broker for a more detailed idea of your borrowing options.

 Factors that will determine – both directly and indirectly – your borrowing capacity, the rate you might be offered and how much your repayments will be include:

-In general, the value of the property, your annual income/outgoings and deposit will have a direct impact.
-Whereas other factors, such as having a poor credit history or inconsistent employment record could have an indirect impact by reducing the number of lenders willing to consider your application.
+In general, the value of the property, your annual income/outgoings, and your deposit will have a direct impact.
+Other factors, such as having a poor credit history or inconsistent employment record, could have an indirect impact by reducing the number of lenders willing to consider your application.

 A smaller pool of lenders means you’re less likely to qualify for the most competitive interest rates and, as a result, affects your monthly mortgage repayments.